 Participants

 At baseline, we recruited 33 heavy cannabis users and 43 controls, aged 18 to 25 years, through advertisements on the Internet and in cannabis outlets (coffee-shops).
 Both groups were matched for age, gender, education, estimated intelligence (DART, Schmand, Bakker et al. 1991), and alcohol use (AUDIT, Saunders, Aasland et al. 1993).
 Cannabis users were included if they used cannabis for at least two years for more than 10 days per month and did not seek treatment for cannabis use problems.
 All cannabis users included in this study smoked cannabis joints.
-Controls used cannabis on less than 50 occasions during their lifetime and did not use cannabis during the past year.
+Controls were current non-users, who used cannabis on less than 50 occasions during their lifetime and did not use cannabis during the past year.
 All participants were instructed to abstain from alcohol and drugs 24 hours prior to participation.
 We performed urine toxicology tests at both assessments to corroborate self-reported substance use (Roese, Jamieson 1993).
 Other exclusion criteria were general MRI-contraindications, major physical disorders, and psychiatric disorders (including the presence of any psychotic symptoms), which were assessed with the Mini-International Neuropsychiatric Interview (MINI Dutch version 5.0.0, Sheehan, Lecrubier et al. 1998).
 Participants were financially compensated for taking part in the study.

 Of the 33 cannabis users recruited for BL assessment, 24 users completed the FU assessment.
 Twenty-seven of the 40 controls assessed at BL completed the FU assessment.
 We excluded three cannabis users that quit cannabis use between BL and FU assessment and three controls that started cannabis use over the same period.
 In addition, we excluded two participants with low quality MRI scans (1 cannabis user and 1 control).
 The group available for analysis thus consists of 20 heavy cannabis users and 23 controls.